skwasjer/skwas-cordova-plugin-datetimepicker/README.md

 ## Supported platforms

 - Android 4.4 and higher
-- iOS 9 and higher (requires Xcode 11)
+- iOS 9 and higher
-- Cordova 7 and higher

 ## Methods